Geometric flavours of Quantum Field theory on a Cauchy hypersurface. Part II: Methods of quantization and evolution: Introduction

-Studying integration theory, in \cite{alonso2023}, we argued that the natural model space for a quantum field is a space of distributions regarded as the strong dual (DFN) of a Fréchet Nuclear (FN) space.
-Regarding spacetime structure, we are interested in globally hyperbolic spacetimes such that admit a compact space-like Cauchy hypersurfaces $\Sigma$.
-In that case the usual model space for classical fields used in the literature is the space of smooth compactly supported functions $\mathcal{N}=C^{\infty}_c(\Sigma)$, in \cite{alonso2023} we made the choice of modelling such fields over its strong dual $\mathcal{N}'=D'(\Sigma)$.
-The ultimate reason for that choice is to develop a rigorous quantization program thoroughly explained in the forthcoming sections.
-It is important to notice that, even though here we will limit our study to the compact $\Sigma$ case, the only ingredient needed generalize our analysis is the FN topology of $\mathcal{N}$, that amounts to proper boundary conditions.
-For this reason we may use Minkowsky spacetime as an example of our analysis with the space of tempered functions $\mathcal{S}(\mathbb{R}^3)$ and distributions as model.
-We will also use the notation $\mathcal{N}$ and $\mathcal{N}'$ for the FN space and its dual instead of any particular example to keep in mind this feature.
-Let us also recall from \cite{alonso2023} the notation that we will employ in this work
+Based on infinite-dimensional integration theory, in \cite{alonsoGeometricFlavours2023} we argued that the natural model space for quantum fields is a space of distributions regarded as the strong dual (DNF) of a Nuclear-Fréchet (NF) space.
+Regarding spacetime structure, we remind our restriction to globally hyperbolic spacetimes such that admit a compact space-like Cauchy hypersurfaces $\Sigma$.
+In that case, the usual model space for classical fields used in the literature is the space of smooth compactly supported functions $\mathcal{N}=C^{\infty}_c(\Sigma)$.
+Consequently, in \cite{alonsoGeometricFlavours2023} we made the choice of modelling quantum fields over its strong dual $\mathcal{N}'=D'(\Sigma)$.
+The ultimate reason for that choice was to develop a rigorous quantization program, as explained in the forthcoming sections.
+Throughout this work $\mathcal{N}$ will be assumed to be real while $\mathcal{N}_\mathbb{C}$ is its complex counterpart.
+It is important to notice that, even though we will limit our study to compact $\Sigma$ manifolds, the only ingredient needed to generalize our analysis is the NF topology of $\mathcal{N}$, which amounts to proper boundary conditions.
+For this reason, we may use Minkowski spacetime as an example of our analysis with the space of tempered functions $\mathcal{S}(\mathbb{R}^3)$ and distributions (its dual) as model spaces.
+To emphasize the generalizability of the framework, we will use the notation $\mathcal{N}$ and $\mathcal{N}'$ for the NF space and its dual instead of any particular functional space, such as $C^{\infty}_c(\Sigma)$.
+Let us also recall from \cite{alonsoGeometricFlavours2023} the notation that we will employ in this work

+Notice that we do not conjugate any of the variables in the complex pairing.
+Instead we choose a dual coordinate convention for holomorphic coordinates of functions and distributions